jalarcon95/ExpressJS-Note-Taker-App/README.md

   ## [Installation](#table-of-contents)

   Node required, ExpressJS required, Heroku account required.
+User must have all required packages installed prior to running the application.
   ## [Usage](#table-of-contents)

   The user can take notes in this app by: typing a note title, and typing out the details.
 Each note can be saved, edited, and deleted.
 All user input is stored in the user's local machine.